Quantum criticality and entanglement for two dimensional long-range Heisenberg bilayer

-Specifically, there has been many numerical investigations into LR Ising models with $\mathbb{Z}_2$ phase transition on both their entanglement and critical behaviors~\cite{KoffelEntanglement2012,FeyQuantum2019,Humeniuk2016,HoritaUpper2017,KoziolQuantum2021,EduardoFinite2021,PeterAnomalous2012,flores2015finite}, yielding interesting findings such as violation of area law of EE in $1d$ quantum Ising chain and the three regimes for the universality class for both quantum and classical Ising models.
-Similar critical behavior has also been found in $2d$ LR Heisenberg model~\cite{zhao2023finitetemperature}, $1d$ Heisenberg ladder~\cite{AdelhardtContinuously2022} and other systems with LR interactions.
-However, the quantum critical behavior for $2d$ $O(N)$ quantum LR model has not been sufficiently explored, and the corresponding quantum entanglement properties for such systems both at the QCPs and deep in the ground state phase are not thoroughly understood.
+In the meantime, the exploration of entanglement properties, predominantly the scaling behavior of entanglement entropies, has emerged as a pivotal subject within the field of condensed matter physics.
+Such a focus derives from its capacity to effectively characterize various quantum states of matter, as well as the transitions between them, including those beyond the conventional Landau-Ginsburg-Wilson paradigm.
+Preceding investigations of EE have mainly concentrated on short-range systems~\cite{Tagliacozzo2009,Gliozzi_2010,Metlitski2011entanglement,emidioUniversal2022,Kallin_2014}.
+When considering long-range systems, intriguing results have been found, including the violation of area law scaling in $1d$~\cite{KoffelEntanglement2012,Zehan2021}, the upper bound of area law coefficient~\cite{Gong2017} and so on.
+The unbiased scaling behavior of EE including sub-leading corrections in $2d$ long-range systems, however, has yet to be explored, primarily due to computational limitations.
+Nevertheless, the advent of non-equilibrium methods for measuring R\'enyi entanglement entropies~\cite{albaOut2017,Emidio2020,zhaoMeasuring2022,zhaoScaling2022,panComputing2023} has opened new avenues for research.
+These advancements have made the precise detection of such properties in $2d$ long-range systems increasingly feasible.

-In this paper we bridge these gaps by studying the LR spin-1/2 antiferromagnetic bilayer Heisenberg model with intra-layer power-law decaying ($\frac{1}{r_{ij}^{\alpha}}$) interactions.
-For the SR case with only nearest-neighbor couplings, the system has a $SU(2)$ symmetry and by tunning the ratio of inter-layer and intra-layer couplings the system undergoes a $(2+1)d$ $O(3)$ continuous phase transition from N\'eel state to a Dimer product state~\cite{bilayer2015,wangScaling2022}.
-With intra-layer LR interactions, the systems still display the N\'eel-to-Dimer phase transition, however the transition is now modified by LR interactions.
-We aim to explore the critical and entanglement properties of this model systematically via field theory analysis, large-scale unbiased quantum Monte Carlo (QMC) simulations and the newly developed nonequilibrium incremental algorithm for measuring EE ~\cite{Emidio2020,zhaoScaling2022,zhaoMeasuring2022,demidioUniversal2022,panComputing2023,liaoTeaching2023}.
+In this paper we examine both the entanglement and critical properties for such systems in 2$d$ by studying the LR spin-1/2 antiferromagnetic bilayer Heisenberg model with intra-layer power-law decaying ($\frac{1}{r_{ij}^{\alpha}}$) interactions.
+For the SR case with only nearest-neighbor couplings, the system has a $SU(2)$ symmetry and by tunning the ratio of inter- and intra-layer couplings the system undergoes a $(2+1)d$ $O(3)$ continuous phase transition from N\'eel state to a Dimer product state~\cite{bilayer2015,wangScaling2022}.
+With intra-layer LR interactions, the systems still display the N\'eel-to-Dimer phase transition, however the transition is now modified.
+Here we aim to explore the critical and entanglement properties of this model systematically via field theory analysis, large-scale unbiased quantum Monte Carlo (QMC) simulations and the nonequilibrium incremental algorithm for measuring EE~\cite{Emidio2020,zhaoScaling2022,zhaoMeasuring2022,demidioUniversal2022,panComputing2023,liaoTeaching2023,liaoControllable2023}.